Hreichgelt/Behind-the-E-Commerce/README.md

 ## DESCRIPTION

-a back end for my e-commerce website that uses the latest technologies
+A back end e-commerce website that uses the latest technologies.
+This application utilizes Express.js, Dotenv, Sequelize, and MySQL.

 # USAGE